Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Maret 2026 00.31.29 UTC
+- WIB: Minggu, 1 Maret 2026 01.47.43 UTC
-- WITA: Minggu, 1 Maret 2026 01.31.29 UTC
+- WITA: Minggu, 1 Maret 2026 02.47.43 UTC
-- WIT: Minggu, 1 Maret 2026 02.31.29 UTC
+- WIT: Minggu, 1 Maret 2026 03.47.43 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: success
+Kategori: funny